 THE postponed meeting was held on Wednesday in St. Martin's Hall, when the Earl of Harrington, who was in the chair, made a speech, the chief object of which was to show that the restoration of Poland is a Conservative measure, patronised by Conservative statesmen, by Lord Castlereagh, Talleyrand, and Metternich, by the former Russian Emperor Alexander, and by Austria, in 1831, when Lord Palmerston nipped the scheme in the bud, out of a fear of a general European war.
 Still, Lord Palmerston was "a great man" and "a friend of liberty."
-At the mention of his name, however, the meeting groaned, and one man called out " Palmerston is a humbug."
-Groans were also given for Lord John Russell ; but when Lord Harrington mentioned Napoleon's prophecy about Europe becoming "Republican or Cossack," there was loud applause at the word "Repub-lican."
+At the mention of his name, however, the meeting groaned, and one man called out "Palmerston is a humbug."
+Groans were also given for Lord John Russell; but when Lord Harrington mentioned Napoleon's prophecy about Europe becoming "Republican or Cossack," there was loud applause at the word " Repub. lican."
 The Chairman's proposal was that we should enter Bessarabia, and there raise the standard of Poland.

-Lord Ebrington, whose appearance was the signal for great uproar, moved the following resolution :--" That it will afford the best security for the preservation of the balance of power in Europe, and the protection of its liberties, that Poland should be restored as a separate and independent State ; a measure the necessity of which has been recognised by most of the great Conservative statesmen of Europe."
-He supported this resolution in a short speech; and after it had been seconded by Sir Robert Peel, who spoke warmly in favour of the restoration of Poland,

-Mr. Collett, amid much uproar and confusion, moved the following amendment to the resolution :-- " That this meeting, cordially desiring the restoration of Polish nationality, cannot forget that the destruction of that nationality was mainly owing to the perfidious conduct of Lord Palmerston from 1831 to 1846.
-That so long a Lord Palmerston is a servant of the Crown no proposition for the restoration of Poland can be anything but a delusion and a snare.
-That the truth of this resolution is proved by the fact that Lord Palmerston has carried on the war in such a manner as to avoid, as far as possible, injuring Russia, while he has proposed terms of peace which would entirely destroy the independence of Turkey.'
+Lord Ebrington, whose appearance was the signal for great uproar, moved the following resolution :--- " That it will afford the best security for the preservation of the balance of power in Europe, and the protection of its liberties, that Poland should be restored as a separate and independent State; a measure the necessity of which has been recognised by most of the great Conservative statesmen of Europe."
+He supported this resolution in a short speech; and after it had been seconded by Sir Robert Peel, who spoke warmly in favour of the restoration of Poland, Mr. Collett, amid much uproar and confusion, moved the following amendment to the resolution :--- " That this meeting, cordially desiring the restoration of Polish nationality, cannot forget that the destruction of that nationality was mainly owing to the perfidious conduct of Lord Palmerston from 1831 to 1846.
+That so long as Lord Palmerston is a servant of the Crown no proposition for the restoration of Poland can be anything but a delusion and a snare.
+That the truth of this resolution is proved by the fact that Lord Palmerston has carried on the war in such a manner as to avoid, as far as possible, injuring Russia, while he has proposed terms of peace which would entirely destroy the independence of Turkey.
+Mr. Hart seconded the amendment ; a scene of confusion ensued; Lord Harrington left the hall; and, on a show of hands, Mr. Collett's resolution was carried, with only six dissentients.

-rather indifferent; but a fortnight before her decease he had asked Mr. Simpson to offer up prayers publicly for her.
+had asked Mr. Simpson to offer up prayers publicly for her.
 Mr. Teesdale, chemist and druggist at Darlington, said he occasionally made up medicines for Dr. Jackson (who prescribed for Mrs. Wooler), but that in no instance was there any arsenic.
 Sometimes there would be a very small portion of nux vomica; but he could not tell whether that drug would produce tetanic spasms at death.
 Mr. Abbott, chemist, deposed to having sold Mr. Wooler an ounce of laudanum in June; and the prisoner subsequently called, and said the laudanum was not strong enough.